MitoSegNet/MitoS-segmentation-tool/README.md

 If you encounter any technical difficulties please go to https://github.com/MitoSegNet/MitoS-segmentation-tool/issues and describe the problem so I can address the issue.

+# How to run the tool from the code directly

+Download the MitoS-segmentation-tool repository through the command line via git clone https://github.com/MitoSegNet/MitoS-segmentation-tool.git or download a zipped version of the repository.

+Go to https://www.anaconda.com/products/individual and download the Anaconda installer for your operating system.

+Additional libraries that need to be installed to run the MitoS-segmentation-tool are:

+* keras 2.3.0
+* tensorflow 1.14.0 (or tensorflow-gpu if you plan to use your GPU)
+* python-opencv 4.2.0.32